-- 1.1 The EU Regulation on wholesale energy market integrity and transparency ('REMIT')1 prohibits insider trading and actual or attempted market manipulation in wholesale energy markets. - 1.2 REMIT also imposes obligations on market participants to - register with a National Regulatory Authority (NRA) in the EU, which for Great Britain is the Gas and Electricity Markets Authority ('the Authority') - provide the Agency for the Cooperation of Energy Regulators ('ACER') and the Authority with information for the purpose of monitoring trading in wholesale energy markets - notify the Authority without delay if they reasonably suspect that a wholesale energy market transaction might breach the prohibitions on insider trading or market manipulation2 - publicly disclose inside information in an effective and timely manner. - 1.3 The REMIT Regulation came into force in December 2011.
-It obliges each Member States to provide its NRA with the powers necessary to investigate and enforce the prohibitions against insider dealing and market manipulation and the obligation to disclose inside information. - 1.4 The Member State must also lay down the rules on the penalties applicable to infringements of the REMIT Regulation.
-The penalties provided for must be effective, dissuasive and proportionate, reflecting the nature, duration and seriousness of the infringement, the damage caused to consumers and the potential gains from trading on the basis of inside information and market manipulation. - 1.5 The Government has set out, in The Electricity and Gas (Market Integrity and Transparency) (Enforcement etc.)
+- 1.1 The EU Regulation on wholesale energy market integrity and transparency ('REMIT')1 prohibits insider trading and actual or attempted market manipulation in wholesale energy markets. - 1.2 REMIT also imposes obligations on market participants to - register with a National Regulatory Authority (NRA) in the EU, which for Great Britain is the Gas and Electricity Markets Authority ('the Authority') - provide the Agency for the Cooperation of Energy Regulators ('ACER')and the Authority with information for the purpose of monitoring trading in wholesale energy markets - notify the Authority without delay if they reasonably suspect that a wholesale energy market transaction might breach the prohibitions on insider trading or market manipulation2 - publicly disclose inside information in an effective and timely manner. - 1.3 The REMIT Regulation came into force in December 2011.
+It obliges each Member State to provide its NRA with the powers necessary to investigate and enforce the prohibitions against insider dealing and market manipulation and the obligation to disclose inside information. - 1.4 Each Member State must also lay down rules on the penalties applicable to infringements of the REMIT Regulation.
+The penalties provided for must be effective, dissuasive and proportionate, reflecting the nature, duration and seriousness of the infringement, the damage caused to consumers and the potential gains from trading on the basis of inside information and market manipulation. - 1.5 The Government has set out, in The Electricity and Gas (Market Integrity and Transparency) (Enforcement etc.) Regulations 2013 ('the Regulations'), the investigatory and enforcement powers available to the Authority for failure to comply with a REMIT requirement.
+The Regulations took effect on 29 June 2013.3